apache/airflow/docs/apache-airflow-providers-amazon/deferrable.rst

 manage this by yourself.

 We have introduced an async hook to manage authentication between to the AWS services asynchronously.
-The AWS async hook currently support the default botocore authentication mechanism i'e if Airflow connection is not provided then provider will try to find the credential param in environment variable.
+The AWS async hook currently support the default botocore authentication mechanism i.e if Airflow connection is not provided then provider will try to find the credential param in environment variable.
 If the Airflow connection is provided then basic auth with secret-key/access-key-id/profile/token and arn-method should work.